sikehish/NotesNode/README.md

 ## Usage

--**Upload Notes and Assignments**: Students can log in and upload their notes and assignments using the provided forms.
+**Upload Notes and Assignments**: Students can log in and upload their notes and assignments using the provided forms.

--**View Notifications**: Students can view published notifications and announcements from the dashboard.
+**View Notifications**: Students can view published notifications and announcements from the dashboard.

--**Manage Projects**: Faculty members can create and manage projects, assign tasks to students, and track progress.
+**Manage Projects**: Faculty members can create and manage projects, assign tasks to students, and track progress.

--**Communication**: Users can interact through messaging features to discuss projects, assignments, and other related topics.
+**Communication**: Users can interact through messaging features to discuss projects, assignments, and other related topics.

 ## Technologies Used